cjacker/opensource-toolchain-esp32/README.md

 # Hardware prerequiest
 - A ESP32 devboard
-  + I will use ESP32, S2, S3 and C2 / C3 in this tutorial.
+  + I will use ESP32, S2, S3 and C2 / C3 / C6 in this tutorial.
   + S3 and C3/C6 is the latest model and recommended when this tutorial written.
-C3 is the RISC-V version, C6 is on the way.
+S3 is the xtensa version and C3 / C6 is the RISC-V version.
 - JTAG debugger for ESP32 and ESP32 S2, such as FTDI JTAG debugger or JLink
   + NOTE 1: ESP32 doesn't support SWD interface, you can NOT use DAP-Link with ESP32.
-  + NOTE 2: Only ESP32 and ESP32 S2 / C2 require an external JTAG debugger, ESP32 S3 / C3 and above have builtin jtag debug unit.
+  + NOTE 2: Only ESP32 and ESP32 S2 / C2 require an external JTAG debugger, ESP32 S3 / C3 / C6 and above have builtin jtag debug unit.

 # Toolchain overview
-- Compiler: Xtensa GNU Toolchain for ESP32 and ESP32S series, RISC-V GNU Toolchain for ESP32C series.
+- Compiler: Xtensa GNU Toolchain for ESP32 and ESP32S series, RISC-V GNU Toolchain for ESP32Cx series.
 - SDK: ESP-IDF, **partial open source, most libraries of ble and wifi are released in binary form**
 - Programming tool: esptool.py
 - Debugging: ESP32 OpenOCD / gdb